heatherpiper/color-highlighter/README.md

 To install using BRAT:

-1. Make sure you have installed and enabled the BRAT plugin from the Obsidian community plugins browser.
+1. Make sure you have installed and enabled the BRAT plugin from the Obsidian community plugins directory.
 2. Copy this link: `https://github.com/heatherpiper/color-highlighter`
 3. Open the command palette and select the command **BRAT: Add a beta plugin for testing**.
 4. Paste the link into the pop-up modal and select **Add Plugin**.